nais/wonderwall/docs/dpop.md

 Wonderwall supports [OAuth 2.0 Demonstrating Proof of Possession (DPoP, RFC 9449)](https://datatracker.ietf.org/doc/html/rfc9449) for identity-provider token requests and proxied upstream requests.

+DPoP support is disabled by default.
+It must be explicitly opted in to with the `openid.dpop` configuration flag or `WONDERWALL_OPENID_DPOP=true` environment variable.

 ## Requirements

-To use DPoP, all of the following must be true:
+To use DPoP, all the following must be true:

+- `openid.dpop` is set to `true`.
-- The runtime mode is either the standalone or the SSO server mode.
+- Wonderwall runs in standalone mode.
 - The client is configured with a client JWK through the `openid.client-jwk` setting or equivalent environment variable.
 - The identity provider has the property `dpop_signing_alg_values_supported`  in the metadata document that supports the algorithm of the configured client JWK.
+- The upstream accepts `Authorization: DPoP <token>` and validates the accompanying `DPoP` proof and token binding, as specified by [RFC 9449 Section 7.1](https://www.rfc-editor.org/rfc/rfc9449.html#section-7.1).

+Wonderwall validates the identity provider requirements at startup.
+The operator must verify upstream support because identity provider discovery does not describe resource server capabilities.

 ## Identity Provider

-Wonderwall automatically uses DPoP against an identity provider when the requirements above are met.

-When eligible to use DPoP, Wonderwall:
+When `openid.dpop` is enabled, Wonderwall:

 - Adds `dpop_jkt` to authorization requests, including pushed authorization requests.
 - Adds DPoP proofs to all token requests for the `authorization_code` and `refresh_token` grant types.
 - Retries token requests once when the identity provider returns a `use_dpop_nonce` challenge.
 - Caches a returned `DPoP-Nonce` in memory for later token requests until a new one is returned.

-Wonderwall accepts the token type returned by the identity provider.
-A `DPoP` response creates a DPoP-bound session.
-A `Bearer` response creates a Bearer session.

-If provider discovery does not advertise a compatible algorithm, Wonderwall uses the existing Bearer flow.
+The identity provider must return `token_type=DPoP`.
+Wonderwall rejects Bearer responses because `openid.dpop=true` requires DPoP-bound access tokens throughout the flow.

+When `openid.dpop` is disabled, Wonderwall does not send DPoP proofs to the identity provider and requires Bearer token responses.

 ## Session Binding